 Goal: Preserve and enhance existing large-scale institutions such as health care, education (colleges and universities), detention centers and other facilities.
 Range of Uses: Hospitals, colleges, universities, military and public detention facilities with large campus-like facilities.
 Smaller-scale, local houses of worship, public and private schools, police and fire stations, emergency and community centers are included in residential, commercial and mixed-use areas, as they are essential components of neighborhood life.
-Transit and transportation facilities, agricultural, and stormwater management uses are allowed.
-Development Character: Large-scale, coordinated campus development with appropriate
+Transit and transportation facilities are allowed.

 Development Character: Large-scale, coordinated campus development with appropriate transitions to surrounding uses and neighborhoods.
-Incorporate risk reduction and adaptation strategies in the built environment.